 The average entrepreneur salary in the USA is somewhere between $68,000 and $72,000.
-It’s far higher than the average incomes in many industries but there are also many entrepreneurs who don’t pay themselves at all.
+It’s far higher than the average income in many industries but there are also many entrepreneurs who don’t pay themselves at all.
 So, if you’ve started your own business but are sitting on the fence about your salary, then this article is for you.
-It’ll walk you through how to calculate a fair wage and the key aspects to consider along the way.
+I will walk you through how to calculate a fair wage and the key aspects to consider along the way.

 Should You Take a Salary as An Entrepreneur?

 Although some people begin working life as entrepreneurs, many start their business on the side.
 They manage their start-up around a fulltime job, often working on it in the evenings and on weekends.
 Since their main job pays the bills they might not think about taking a salary from their venture in the beginning.
 But is this the right approach?